- Docente: Enrico Tordoni

 Not all content in the recommended readings is relevant for exam preparation, and it is not necessary to purchase the texts.
 Students should focus on the specific topics listed in the course syllabus as required study material for the exam.

-Most of the texts are available for consultation at the University libraries.
+Most of the textbooks are available for consultation at the University libraries.

 Teaching methods